epfl-projects/dis-project/README.md

 Reference
 ---------

-This project was based on the following research articles:
+This project is based on the following research articles:

 - Nembrini J, Winfield A and Melhuish C, Minimalist Coherent Swarming of Wireless Connected Autonomous Mobile Robots, in Proc.
 Simulation of Artificial Behaviour '02, Edinburgh, August 2002.- Winfield AFT, Liu W, Nembrini J and Martinoli A, Modelling a Wireless Connected Swarm of Mobile Robots, Swarm Intelligence, 2 (2-4), 241-266, 2008.